THE NEWS FROM THE CRUISE

 Russian souvenirs and legacy.

-A walk in the park with totem poles led
+A walk in the park with totem

 to a place doing raptor repair,